 Finding Your Feet has a strong impact on the community because of our positive and encouraging outlook, which stems from and mirrors Cor’s attitude.
 We promote achievement and success in the amputee community, both big and small, and provide opportunities for our Troopers (amputees) to engage in activities which challenge their expectations of themselves and those that others may have of them.
 We encourage adventure and challenge as well as support and a feeling of safety…

-We run clubs around Glasgow, Ayr, Dundee, Fife, Edinburgh, Aberdeen, Inverness and Leeds.
+We run clubs around Glasgow, Ayrshire, Dundee, Fife, Edinburgh, Aberdeen, Inverness and now newly added, Lanarkshire!
 These include Swimming, Skiing, Climbing, Gardening, Crafting, Pilates, Singing, Fitness and our most popular ‘Ampu-teas’ session where our ‘Troopers’ meet up for a coffee and chat.
 We have an in-house Counsellor and an online support forum which offers 24/7 peer support for amputees around the UK and beyond.
 All of the activities that we offer are free of charge.

 After only 6 years, FYF is now the country’s leading amputee charity.
 We have fantastic relationships with the NHS, local councils and the Scottish Government, with many more exciting projects in the pipeline.
 Cor has attended Downing Street to meet with the then Prime Minister, as well as attending successive First Minister summons.
 Cor and Trooper Stephen have also been on a videocall with Prince William, Duke of Cambridge after FYF received vital funding from the National Emergency Trust.